bennytemmerman/toha/content/posts/Orchestration/OpenTofu/Opentofu1.md

 > Read-only reduces accidental damage or malicious misuse.

-17. Linux user vs Proxmox user
+### 16. What's the difference between a Linux user vs Proxmox user?

 - Linux user → OS-level identity
 - Proxmox user → Management-plane identity

 When using @pam, they are linked, but permissions are separate, auth happens via PAM, authorization happens via Proxmox RBAC.
 That separation is what makes Proxmox enterprise-grade.